Surbhi-Kohli/PythonTut/ExceptionHandling.md

 Number entered is not an integer.
 This block is always executed.

-The finally block is executed even if we return some value from our try/except block
+## The finally block is executed even if we return some value from our try/except block -- Very Important example
 ```
 def func1():
   try: